Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise idea of where you want to be within the next year or two?
-Failure to set goals that are achievable will hinder progress.
-Set clear short and long-term goals, focusing on those that have the greatest impact on career advancement.
-To boost job satisfaction, ensure that these objectives align with your personal goals.
+Are you able to articulate a picture of where you want to be in the next one year or two years?
+If you don’t set realistic goals, it can hinder progress.
+Set clear short and long-term goals, focusing on those that have the most impact on your career advancement.
+In order to increase job satisfaction, ensure that these goals are in line with your personal needs.

 - Participate in resource groups for employees.